Jerry Bruckheimer: 1990s: Big-budget films

 Despite Simpson's untimely death, Bruckheimer continued to produce a large number of action films, often working with director Michael Bay on several box office hits, including Armageddon.
-Other popular films he produced include Remember the Titans, Black Hawk Down, and the Pirates of the Caribbean series.
+Other popular films he produced include Remember the Titans, Black Hawk Down and the Pirates of the Caribbean series.
 Bruckheimer has also acquired the rights to produce a film based on the popular role playing game by Palladium Books, Rifts.
 In the late 1990s, he started Technical Black Films to produce non-action films, with Remember the Titans being the only film produced.

-2000s: Franchises, TV, video games
+2000s: Franchises, television, video games

-Since 1996, Bruckheimer has branched out into television, creating a number of police dramas of which CSI: Crime Scene Investigation has been the most successful.
+Since 1996, Bruckheimer has branched out into television, creating a number of police dramas of which CSI: Crime Scene Investigation has been the most notable on daytime television.
 He also produced the reality game show The Amazing Race.
 In May 2008, CBS announced it had picked up Bruckheimer's newest series, Eleventh Hour, for the 2008–2009 broadcast television season.
 The science fiction drama follows a government agent and a professor as they investigate strange scientific and medical activity.

 From 2004 (beginning of CSI: NY) to 2009 (end of Without a Trace), Bruckheimer had six hit television shows on the air: CSI: Crime Scene Investigation, CSI: Miami, CSI: NY, Cold Case, Without a Trace and The Amazing Race.
-At one point, three of his TV series ranked among the top 10 in the ratings.
+At one point, three of his television series ranked among the top 10 in the ratings.

 In December 2007, Bruckheimer announced plans to partner with MTV to create a new game studio.
-The same year, Bruckheimer joined the ZeniMax Media board of directors and has since showed up at several launch parties for Bethesda Softworks titles, including Fallout 3, Fallout: New Vegas, and The Elder Scrolls V: Skyrim.
+The same year, Bruckheimer joined the ZeniMax Media board of directors and has since showed up at several launch parties for Bethesda Softworks titles, including Fallout 3, Fallout: New Vegas and The Elder Scrolls V: Skyrim.
 In 2009, Bruckheimer unveiled Jerry Bruckheimer Games, headed by former Microsoft Studios Publishing Executive Producer Jim Veevaert, as President of Production, and Jay Cohen, previously Ubisoft's Vice President of US Publishing, as President of Development.

 It was announced on September 10, 2009, that NBC had picked up an action procedural from Bruckheimer.
 The show, titled Chase, "tells the stories of a team charged with making sure fugitive criminals don't evade justice," reports The Hollywood Reporter.
 It was canceled in May 2011, however.
 Skin, which was another Bruckheiner production, was cancelled in 2003, after only three episodes.